 LaVerne Gyant, Ed.D.

-LaVerne Gyant teaches classes in both adult and higher education and Black Studies as well as the past director of the Center for Black Studies.
+LaVerne Gyant teaches classes in both higher education and Black Studies as well as the past director of the Center for Black Studies.

 Gyant was an instructor with the African American Studies Program and was interim director of the African/African American Studies department at Penn State.
 She also served as advisor for Kappa Rho Chapter, was co-advisor to NPHC-PSU, and was an area coordinator for the Northeast Region, Sigma Gamma Rho Sorority Inc. At Pennsylvania State University, she was advisor to the Martin Luther King Jr. Interest House, one of the charter members of the Black Graduate Student Associations, and president of the Black Forum.